Relativity versus exchange currents in 16O(e,e'p): Introduction

-In Ref. \cite{SRW94} and \cite{C91} the authors indicated that relativity plays a rather unimportant role in quasi-elastic scattering.
-Such a conclusion is understandable when, for example, one is comparing the near perfect agreement of a non-relativistic optical model calculation \cite{LC94} with results of relativistic calculations \cite{M01,M02} for the cross section data of Ref. \cite{LC94}.
+In Refs. \cite{SRW94,C91} the authors indicated that relativity plays a rather unimportant role in quasielastic scattering.
+Such a conclusion is understandable when, for example, one is comparing the near perfect agreement of a nonrelativistic optical model calculation \cite{LC94} with results of relativistic calculations \cite{M01,M02} for the cross section data of Ref. \cite{LC94}.
 However, this conclusion can be tested for this case by adding relativistic corrections to the RCCSM with a direct Pauli reduction \cite{FPS94,GH13}.
 This procedure adds to the conventional multipole operators, terms of order $1/M_{N}^{2}$.
-The inclusion of these terms increases the cross sections 10$\%$-15$\%$; increases $R_{T}$ and $R_{LT}$, reduces $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$, and produces near agreement with reduction factors for responses and cross sections for the p$_{1/2}$ state for both the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) and $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) experiments.
+The inclusion of these terms increases the cross sections 10$\%$-15$\%$; increases $R_{T}$ and $R_{LT}$, reduces $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$, and produces near agreement with reduction factors for responses and cross sections for the p$_{1/2}$ state for both the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) and the $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) experiments.
 It also produces near agreement of reduction factors for responses and cross sections for the p$_{3/2}$ state for the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) and $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) experiments, but this required a different reduction factors for the two experiments.

-Tests were made to determine if the direct Pauli reduction terms increased current conservation violation.
+Tests were performed to determine if the direct Pauli reduction terms increased current conservation violation.
 The increase was small.
-Tests were made to determine the contribution of components of the final state wave function which couple to the exit channel.
+Tests were performed to determine the contribution of components of the final-state wave function which couple to the exit channel.
 It was found that these contributions can be significant.
-This result puts in to question the conclusions from one-channel calculations such as optical models.
+These results put into question the conclusions from one-channel calculations, such as optical models.